OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/metamodelstructured_comp.rst

-.. _feature_MetaModelStructured:
+.. _feature_MetaModelStructuredComp:

 ***********************
 MetaModelStructuredComp
 ***********************

 `MetaModelStructuredComp` is a smooth interpolation Component for data that exists on a regular, structured, grid.
-This differs from :ref:`MetaModelUnStructured <feature_MetaModelUnStructured>` which accepts unstructured data as collections of points.
+This differs from :ref:`MetaModelUnStructured <feature_MetaModelUnStructuredComp>` which accepts unstructured data as collections of points.

 `MetaModelStructuredComp` produces smooth fits through provided training data using polynomial splines of order 1 (linear), 3 (cubic), or 5 (quintic).
 Analytic